influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/glossary.md

 Related entries: [field set](/influxdb/v1.5/concepts/glossary/#field-set), [measurement](/influxdb/v1.5/concepts/glossary/#measurement), [retention policy](/influxdb/v1.5/concepts/glossary/#retention-policy-rp), [tag set](/influxdb/v1.5/concepts/glossary/#tag-set)

 ## series cardinality
-The number of unique database, measurement, and tag set combinations in an InfluxDB instance.
+The number of unique database, measurement, tag set, and field key combinations in an InfluxDB instance.

 For example, assume that an InfluxDB instance has a single database and one measurement.
 The single measurement has two tag keys: `email` and `status`.